Christmas Dinner for One: 7 Delicious Meal Ideas

 - Salt and freshly ground black pepper

-The sweet potato and parsnip should be peeled and chopped in to approximately 1" cubes.
-They should then be added to a large pot of salted, boiling water and allowed to simmer for around twenty minutes until soft.
+- Peel sweet potato and parsnip and chop into approximately 1" cubes.
+They should then be added to a large pot of salted, boiling water and allowed to simmer for around 20 minutes until soft.

-The good news with this soup recipe is that it is provided in the quantities required for one person (albeit a hungry person) and it can be made from start to finish in less than half an hour - including preparation time.
+The good news with this soup recipe is that it is provided in the quantities required for one person (albeit a hungry one), and it can be made from start to finish in less than half an hour, including preparation time.

 - 1 large sweet potato (peeled and chopped)

-- 1 Granny Smith apple (de-cored, peeled and chopped)
+- 1 Granny Smith apple (cored, peeled and chopped)